Live to Screen Performances

 Your local community cinema is also a great place to enjoy live arts events.
 With your support we have upgraded the Leconfield Hall's technical equipment to enable live streamed theatre, opera, ballet and music for you enjoyment.

-Following on from the success of the 2017/18 ROH, we are now pleased to be showing the Royal Opera House 2018/19 Season, as well as some live theatre productions, to be announced.
+Following on from the success of the last two years, we are pleased to be showing the Royal Opera House 2019/20 Season which includes some very exciting performances.
 The performances will be beamed live to our cinema screen in full surround sound.

-Tickets £16 - please be advised to pre book tickets as these performaces are extremely popular.
+Tickets £16.50 including booking fees - please be advised to pre-book tickets as these performances are extremely popular.
 Please arrive at least 15 mins before the performance begins.